Pai Yu-po

 Pai Yu-po (白馭珀; born 18 April 1991) is a Taiwanese badminton player.
 She started playing badminton at age 9, and debuted at the 2007 Vietnam International.
 She joined the Chinese Taipei national badminton team in 2014, and represented her country during the 2014 Incheon Asian Games.

 Achievements

-BWF World Tour
+BWF World Tour (1 title, 1 runner-up)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tour is divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300 (part of the HSBC World Tour), and the BWF Tour Super 100.